Constructivist Art Movement

 Letatlin by Vladimir Tatlin

-Constructivo en Gris y Negro con Centro Rojo by Joaquín Torres-García
+Constructivo en Gris y Negr0 con Centro Rojo by Joaquín Torres-García

 Interesting observations about Constructivism – Art Op-Ed